by Robert S. Fisher

 Lexis.com subscribers can access the complete

-set of Emerging Issues Analysis for Commercial Law and the Commercial Area of Law page.
+set of Emerging Issues Analyses for Contracts and the Contracts Area of Law page.

-Robert S. Fisher has practiced extensively in the area of consumer financing of
+S. Fisher has practiced extensively in the area of consumer financing of motor

 aircraft, and general commercial equipment leasing.
 He has represented banks,